 The Bank takes security (secondary sources of repayment) to mitigate credit risk.
 Loans and advances to customers are generally secured on residential or commercial property.
-Loans secured by commercial property take various forms but may be investment vehicles or owner-occupied premises.
+Commercial property taken as security can involve ownership through investment vehicles or owner-occupied premises.

-Where exposures are agreed on a secured basis, security is accepted where:
+Where exposures are agreed on a secured basis, security is accepted:

-- the security is legally enforceable and is of a tangible nature and type; - a discount is applied to the valuation, depending on the type of security involved.
+- where the security is legally enforceable and is of a tangible nature and type; - after a discount is applied to the valuation, depending on the type of security involved.